 Paperwork can be time consuming and tedious, yet failure to properly fill in your customs paperwork will be a serious blockade to shipping internationally. it is important to keep up to date with developments as and when they occur.
 Visit the Australian Boarder Force - Importing and Exporting pages regularly..

 If you are shipping to a destination outside of Australia, you will require, among other elements, a full manifest.
 Requirements will be different depending on the country you are shipping to, so make sure to check with your courier in advance to discover what forms you need to complete.

 If your product is travelling any distance, by container ship or by air, then it is imperative to use packaging that is up to the task.
 Your packaging must be of the correct robustness to both withstand the exterior impact of the journey - where it may receive knocks and bangs - while also providing sufficient protection for the goods that it carries.

 For example, fragile or liquid items will require different internal packaging than general goods, and heavier weights will require thicker boxes and the correct labelling to notify handlers.
 For a comprehensive packing guide for all different kinds of goods, read our essential packing guide here.

 By having a clear understanding of the above four elements that could hinder your progress when exporting abroad, you will ensure a smooth and successful journey for your goods that will, ultimately lead to happy, satisfied customers.

-To find out more how World Options can help you with your business export shipping needs, visit our Shipping Services hub here.
-You can also check out our ultimate guide to business shipping here to find out how you can save valuable time and money on your logistics.
+To find out more how World Options can help you with your business export shipping needs, visit our Shipping Services hub here to find out how you can save valuable time and money on your logistics.